One repo. One runner. Zero infrastructure.

 |---|---|

-| Core · always on | Self-evolution, self-healing, memory & liveness, setup, a cost guardrail, and two default outputs.
-Only heartbeat and digest run by default. |
+| Core · always on · 11 | Fleet coordination, self-configuration, liveness, memory & reporting.
+Shown by default and not removable.
+Only heartbeat runs by default. |

-| Dev & Code | PR/issue triage, review, merges, releases, repo health, ecosystem mapping. |
+| Dev & Code · 8 | PR/issue triage, review, merges, changelogs, repo monitoring, security scanning, app deploys. |

-| Productivity | Routines, goal/idea capture, retrospectives, deal flow, follow-ups. |
+| Productivity · 8 | Routines, idea capture, retrospectives, deal flow, mentions, replies, ads, email, OKF housekeeping. |

 Community packs